 This is why we practise slow travel on our programs.
 We live in each country for one month, long enough to live each culture, build new habits and shift your mindset about your environment.
 The emphasis on building authentic connections - with the local community, the culture and the environment - is extremely powerful in driving the educational journey and emotional challenges we want our tribes to experience being put out of their comfort zone.

 “This way of travelling isn’t always simple and planned, and requires an openness to overcome obstacles and a sense of curiosity to leave things up to chance”

 Slow travel isn’t for everyone.
-But our tribes thrive on it - it creates memories that are lasting rather than fleeting, experiences that are immersive (and not just shot on your phone) and human connections that transcend borders.
+But our tribes thrive on it - it creates memories that are lasting rather than fleeting, experiences that are immersive (and not just shot on your phone) and human connections that goes beyond borders.